nielshub/News-parser/README.md

 ## Instructions to start the application on localhost

 - install docker and docker-compose
-- create variables.env file inside env folder (right now there are no critical values but here we could save apikey and sensitive stuff needed for real environments) with following values:
+- in this case file with env vars is attached.
+Normally will be in git ignore and will need to create variables.env file inside env folder (right now there are no critical values but here we could save apikey and sensitive stuff needed for real environments) with following values:

 ```[env]
 ENVIRONMENT="LOCAL"